Let Autumn Lift Your Spirits

 Fluttering from the autumn tree.

 There was one thing, however, that I loved about autumn in Los Angeles.
 Whether bicycling to and from school or just cruising around the neighborhood on my trusty three-gear Schwinn, I loved to ride over the leaves that had fallen into the gutter so I could listen to the sound of them crunching under my wheels.
-I even picked streets to ride on based on the crunch quality of their leaves.
+I even picked streets to ride on based on the sound quality of their leaves crunching.
 I was always disappointed when the first rainfall made the leaves too soggy to sing and took away my fun.

 We can even learn to find beauty on an autumn day when we feel sad.
 Walking on a dark day, Robert Frost opened his heart to his sorrow and let it reveal to him the beauty in the rain and in the bare, withered tree: